 Leading Class: Students, in groups of two, will each be assigned a specific food commodity to present on at the beginning of one class period.
 Presentations should be approximately 20 minutes in length and can be based on the readings and videos within the assigned commodity folder for the specific class date (although additional research is encouraged).
 After the presentation, students will be required to facilitate a group activity to last the remainder of the course.
 This can simply entail facilitating group discussion with interesting questions based on the readings and presentation, or include an element of creativity.
 Debates, mock forums, and political simulations are encouraged.
-Shana will provide presentations on commodities over the first three weeks to provide examples of what lectures can entail and what class activities can look like.
-Shana will meet with students individually and in pairs outside of class to discuss ideas, review slides, or provide class activity suggestions.
+Shana and Aaron will provide presentations on commodities over the first three weeks to provide examples of what lectures can entail and what class activities can look like.
+Shana and Aaron can both also be contacted to discuss ideas, review slides, or provide class activity suggestions.